 During the third quarter of 2019, the Corporation adjusted the useful lives of certain coal assets, effective Sept.
 1, 2019, to reflect the changes announced related to the Clean Energy Investment Plan (see Note 4(A) for further details).
-As a result, assets used only for coal-burning operations were adjusted to shorten their useful lives whereas other asset lives were extended as they were identified as being used after the coal-to-gas or combined cycle conversions.
+As a result, assets used only for coal-burning operations were adjusted to shorten their useful lives whereas other asset lives were extended as they were identified as being used after the coal-to-gas or combined-cycle conversions.
 Due to the impact of shortening the lives of the coal assets, overall depreciation expense for the year ended Dec.
 31, 2019 increased by approximately \$16 million.

-In 2018, as a result of the Off-Coal Agreement ("OCA") with the Government of Alberta described in Note 9(A), the Corporation adjusted the useful lives of some of its mine assets to align with the Corporation's coal-to-gas conversion plans.
-In addition, on Jan.
-1, 2017, the useful lives of the PP&E and amortizable intangibles associated with some of the Corporation's Alberta coal assets were reduced to 2030.
-As a result, depreciation expense and intangibles amortization for the year ended Dec.
-31, 2018, increased by approximately \$38 million (2017 - \$58 million).
-The useful lives may be revised or extended in compliance with the Corporation's accounting policies, dependent upon future operating decisions and events, such as coal-to-gas conversions.
+In 2018, as a result of the Off-Coal Agreement ("OCA") with the Government of Alberta described in Note 9(B), the Corporation adjusted the useful lives of some of its mine assets to align with the Corporation's coal-to-gas conversion plans.
+As a result, depreciation expense and intangibles amortization for the year ended Dec.31, 2018, increased by \$38 million.